-One of the issues for Christmas puddings is down to personal taste and while they consist of fruit and spices, most of them also contain lashings of alcohol.
+One of the issues for puddings is down to personal taste and while they consist of fruit and spices, most of them also contain lashings of alcohol.

 There’s no doubt that setting fire to a Christmas pudding helps bring to an end what has been a lovely Christmas dinner, particularly if you are sharing with family and friends.

-Also, while Christmas puddings were traditionally steamed, this can take several hours whereas today it is much easier to place the pudding in a microwave and everything is ready in a few minutes.
+Also, while the best Christmas puddings were traditionally steamed, this can take several hours whereas today it is much easier to place the pudding in a microwave and everything is ready in a few minutes.

 Another tip for those who want to present a flaming spectacular to the dinner table is to warm the alcohol before it is poured over the pudding so it will burn when you light it.